 - resolution provides certainty of outcome and reduces associated costs.

-Plea offers should be made in writing.
+Where practical, plea offers should be made in writing.
 If a verbal offer is made, we will respond in writing.

 We will record any resolution in writing and provide a copy of the document to the accused or their legal representative prior to the resolution being entered at court.
-Consistent with the DPP Policy, the document must include:

-Publishing enforcement action and outcomes
+Publishing enforcement outcomes

 We may also publish information about the filing of charges and other enforcement actions where appropriate.
 This is consistent with performing our functions as the outcomes highlight and deter similar non-compliance and provide an opportunity to educate the community or regulated entities.